NicoJuicy/LearnML/cv/cv.md

 Yolo is the latest approach to object detection and there is a version that can run on raspi.

-Yolo is supposed to be easier to setup/use and have faster performance .
+Yolo is supposed to be easier to setup/use and have faster performance.

 ## Object Detection Examples